The Slow Readers Club

-The Slow Readers Club are an English rock band from Manchester.
-Their third studio album Build A Tower was a UK Top 20 hit album reaching number 18; follow up The Joy of the Return made it to the Top 10, peaking at number 9 in March 2020.
+The Slow Readers Club is an English rock band from Manchester.
+Their third studio album, Build a Tower, was a UK Top 20 hit album, reaching number 18.
+Their follow-up, The Joy of the Return, made it to the top 10, peaking at number 9 in March 2020.

 Omerta

 The Slow Readers Club evolved from earlier band Omerta.
-They formed in 2003 and signed to fashionable Manchester label Northern Ambition in 2005 when they released three singles, each of which sold out on the day of release and became collector's editions.
+They formed in 2003 and signed to Northern Ambition in 2005 when they released three singles, each of which sold out on the day of release and became collector's editions.
 Their double A-side debut Everything Is Frozen / Learn To Love The System was followed by One More Chance and their final single One More Minute.
 Despite strong career prospects with support from Steve Lamacq and others, the band dispersed around 2007 with no apparent prospect of further collaboration.

 The Slow Readers Club

 Despite the disbanding of Omerta, James Ryan and Aaron Starkie continued to jam together and eventually formed The Slow Readers Club.
 The band released their self-titled debut album towards the end of 2011, featuring various former Omerta songs, but also three new singles "Feet On Fire", "Sirens" and "Block Out The Sun".

 The band underwent a number of line up changes before settling on the current four-piece line-up of Aaron Starkie on vocals, Kurtis Starkie on guitar and backing vocals, James Ryan on bass and David Whitworth on drums, at which point their career progressed.
 In 2013, they released a one-off single "Forever In Your Debt", featuring a more radio-friendly sound.
 The B-side was "Days Like This Will Break Your Heart".
 Gradually, the band regained the old momentum that Omerta once had, as their live following around Manchester started to grow through a combination of word of mouth and support slots for such bands as Catfish and the Bottlemen.
 Various eventual tracks from their second album, Cavalcade, were introduced to the live set during this time.